 Bottom Line: Server IP could not be found

 And if your problem hasn’t been solved yet, then make sure you have paid for your Wi-Fi or cellular connections.
-Sometimes we don’t realize, but our internet data is empty.
+Sometimes we don’t realize it, but our internet data is empty.
 In such cases, you are prone to encounter such error messages.

 And once the error is solved, don’t do any online transactions for a period of 2-3 hours.
 Monitor if everything is working fine, and if yes, you can start doing sensitive tasks such as website logins and online transactions with ease without worrying about any error codes.